Beatrix*JAR

-Beatrix*JAR is a Minneapolis based Artistic Collective of Bianca Janine Pettis (born 1973) and Jacob Aaron Roske (born 1977).
+Beatrix*JAR is a Minneapolis-based artistic collective of Bianca Janine Pettis (born 1973) and Jacob Aaron Roske (born 1977).
 Formed in 2003, the pair works across multiple artistic disciplines.
 Their eagerness to try anything paired with their “Yes…and “ approach to art making has led them to creating work in Video, Sound Art, Performance, Visual Art and Theater.
 Beatrix*Jar also works as Artist/Educators having spent numerous years leading hands-on Circuit Bending Workshops paired with Live Sound Collage Performances, Artist Residencies, Sound Art Festivals and Community Engagement Events.
 As Visual Artists Beatrix*Jar has created Murals, Art Exhibitions and fabric birds and cats they call Art Pets.

 History

 Bianca Janine Pettis was born in Denver, Colorado.
 As a child she lived in Los Angeles and Houston finally settling down in Charlotte, North Carolina, with her mother Sally, a painter.

 Pettis became involved in theatre during high school and went on to perform with "Focus Teen Family Theater", a group sponsored by the Charlotte chapter of Planned Parenthood dedicated to performing teen issues like peer pressure, college and bullying.
 As the AIDS Crisis started to become an issue Pettis went on to perform with "Focus on AIDS", also sponsored by Planned Parenthood but dedicated to educating the public about the AIDS crisis.

-Pettis went on to study theater at the North Carolina School of the Arts Pre-Professional Acting Program in Winston Salem, NC and she received a BA in Theater from Antioch College in Yellow Springs, Ohio.
+Pettis went on to study theater at the North Carolina School of the Arts Pre-Professional Acting Program in Winston Salem, North Carolina, and she received a BA in Theater from Antioch College in Yellow Springs, Ohio.
 During College, Pettis interested in creating solo performances and writing plays, took an internship at the Minneapolis based Playwrights' Center.
 After college she moved to Minneapolis where she worked for a number of years as a professional actress and went on to write and perform numerous solo performance pieces.

 In 2003, after deciding to take a break from acting, she enrolled in a Film and Video Classes at the Minneapolis Community and Technical College, where she met her partner Jacob Aaron Roske eventually forming Beatrix*Jar.
 In 2017, Pettis received an MFA in Fine Art from the University of Minnesota.

 Jacob Aaron Roske as born in St. Louis Park, Minnesota.
 He grew up in a house that constantly streamed the AM Radio which he cites as inspiration for his sonic experiments.
 Roske received an AA in Sound Art and an AA in Video Art from the Minneapolis Community and Technical College.
 He went on to receive a BA in Fine Art from the University of Minnesota.